 Very practical to do your little research: the site Nusatrip.com (it is a bit like Skyscanner for domestic flights in Indonesia).
 You can also book your tickets there, but for my part, whether in Indonesia or in France, I always prefer to go on the website of the company I found and book directly at the source rather than going through an intermediary.

-Below are links to the websites of the various airlines, where you can check schedules, availability and book your ticket online with a credit card, including from France (which was not always possible a few years ago).
-I have tested them all at least once successfully.
+I put below the links to the websites of the different airlines, where you can check schedules, availability and book your ticket online with a credit card, even from France (which was not always possible a few years ago).
+I have tested them all at least once with success.

 Flight Jakarta-Sorong with stopover: the Garuda and Lion Air / Batik offer connections, there is a stop at Manado or Makassar generally, sometimes Ambon or other… Sriwijaya Air also offers flights with stopover.

-Manado-Sorong flights: the Garuda now has a link, which adds to those of Lion Air (or its subsidiary Wings or the associated company Batik).
+Manado-Sorong flights: the Garuda now has a link, in addition to those of Lion Air (or its subsidiary Wings or the associated company Batik).

 Makassar-Sorong flights: I have already flown with Sriwijaya Air and with Garuda...
-Check now the existing offers at Lion / Batik too...
-People who keep hotels and resorts in Raja Ampat are generally well aware of changes in air links, inquire with them.
+Now check the existing offers at Lion / Batik too...
+The people who run hotels and resorts in Raja Ampat are usually well aware of the changes in air links, ask them.

-⚠️ Be careful, there are often changes in schedules and connections domestic flights.
-At the time I published this post, Batavia Air went bankrupt (I had to sit on my ticket and find another flight) and Xpress Air cancelled its flights (before resuming them, then cancelling them again)...
-Always check the day before departure if you can that the schedule has stayed the same (I once had a takeoff one hour earlier than expected, without being warned!).
-You should also know that delays from one to two hours are often the norm in Indonesia.
+⚠️ Beware, there are often changes in schedules and connections domestic flights.
+At the time I published this post, Batavia Air went bankrupt (I had to sit on my ticket and find another flight) and Xpress Air cancelled their flights (before resuming them, and then cancelling them again)...
+Always check the day before departure if you can that the schedules have remained the same (I once had a take-off one hour earlier, without being warned!).
+You should also know that some delays one to two hours are often the norm in Indonesia.

-⚠️ Confusing for many travellers: Makassar is often referred to by his other name, Ujung Pandang, on the online booking sites.
+⚠️ A source of confusion for many travelers: Makassar is often referred to by his other name, Ujung Pandang, on the online booking sites.
 Think about it when you do your research ...

-⚠️ Note that you may need plan a night in Makassar or Manado.
-Good to know: there is an Ibis Budget in Makassar airport, to grab a few hours of sleep, before take-off at dawn for most flights to Sorong.
-I've slept there several times...
+⚠️ Note that you may need to plan a night in Makassar or Manado.
+Good to know: there is an Ibis Budget in the airport of Makassar, to get a few hours of sleep, before the takeoff at dawn of most flights to Sorong.
+I slept there several times...

 This permit is valid for one year from date to date.
 You are given a plastic card indicating this period of validity, with your name and passport number on the back and, for divers, a plastic badge to hang on the stab.

-If you have organized your trip to Raja Ampat with an official diving structure (a resort, a cruise), no need to worry about it.
-The resorts and tour operators buy it in advance for their clients (the homestays are not allowed to do so and cannot provide this service).
-The amount is then added or included in your bill and the permit is given to you by the hotel or boat staff at check-in.
+If you have organized your trip to Raja Ampat with an official diving structure (resort, cruise), don't worry about it.
+Hotels and tour operators purchase it in advance for their guests (homestays are not allowed to do so and cannot provide this service).
+The amount is then added to or included in your bill and the permit is given to you by the hotel or boat staff at check-in.

-If you are an independent traveller planning to stay in a homestay: it is up to you to obtain this permit.
+If you are an independent traveler planning to stay in a homestay: it is up to you to obtain this permit.
 There have been several changes in the last few years.
-There are now two official offices for revoking one's license: one in Sorongat the port (Bintang Marina), and one in Wasai (where the ferry docks on Waigeo Island).
-I give you below the link of the website Stay Raja Ampat which compiles all this information, and which is regularly updated, as well as the link to the official website of the marine park of Raja Ampat...
+There are now two official offices for revoking one's license: one in Sorongat the port (Bintang Marina), and one in Wasai (where the ferry docks on the island of Waigeo).
+I give you below the link of the Stay Raja Ampat website which compiles all this information, and which is regularly updated, as well as the link to the official website of the Raja Ampat marine park...

-⚠️ Tip: Make sure you pick up your license at an official office.Do not buy it online or from people who might approach you and offer it to you when you get off the ferry.
-You risk paying more and/or being given an invalid permit...
+⚠️ Tip: Make sure you pick up your license at an official office.Don't buy it online or from people who might approach you when you get off the ferry.
+You risk paying more and/or being given a non-valid permit...
 In short, beware of scammers!

-This entrance fee is intended to finance conservation actions in the maritime protected area, to feed a local community fund (70%) and to support the development of the region (30%).
-Below is a small graph (dating from before 2020, when the fee was $1 million) indicating where the money is going:
+This entrance fee is intended to finance conservation actions in the marine protected area, to feed a local community fund (70%) and to support the development of the region (30%).
+Below is a small graph (from before 2020, when the fee was 1 million) indicating where the money goes:

-NO NEED TO SURAT JALAN.Finally, I specify it here because I am often asked the question (valid information to date, to my knowledge): no, you do not need another license called Surat Jalan, to just go to Sorong or Wasai and go sightseeing in the Raja Ampat archipelago.
-The Surat Jalan is only required to circulate elsewhere in the provinces of the immense Papua, especially in areas deemed "sensitive" by the government, which does not want journalists, in particular, to take too close an interest in the region.
-Read about it in this article (from 2015) by Human Rights Watch: → Indonesia: removing barriers to access to Papua
+NO NEED TO SURAT JALAN.Finally, I specify it here because I am often asked the question (valid information to date, to my knowledge): no, you do not need another permit called Surat Jalanto simply go to Sorong or Wasai and do some tourism in the Raja Ampat archipelago.
+The Surat Jalan is only required to circulate elsewhere in the immense Papua, especially in areas deemed "sensitive" by the government, which is not too keen on journalists, in particular, taking too close an interest in the region and the repression against Papuan independence fighters...
+To read on the subject, this article (from 2015) from Human Rights Watch: → Indonesia: removing barriers to access to Papua

-Clarification: when I use the word "diving" here, I mean scuba diving with bottleno swimming with flippers, no snorkeling (called PMT in French or snorkeling in English) which can be practiced almost everywhere according to your desires.
-Be careful before getting into the water, be aware of the local currents, which can be treacherous in Indonesia...
+Clarification: when I use the word "diving" here, I mean scuba diving with bottleno swimming with flippers, no snorkeling (called PMT in French or snorkeling in English) which can be practiced almost everywhere according to one's desires.
+Be careful before getting into the water, be aware of the local currents, which can be treacherous...

 For diving in good conditions of comfort and safety at Raja Ampat, being based on land......I think it's best to go to one of the local dive resorts.
-I found that the term "resort" (a tourist complex providing services other than just accommodation) was not very familiar to Francophones.
-In short, here they are simply hotels (often bungalows facing the sea) which are also diving centers.
+I found that the term "resort" (tourist complex providing other services than only accommodation) was not very familiar to French speakers.
+In short, here they are simply hotels (often bungalows facing the sea) which also serve as diving centers.

-Compared to dive cruises, this is the option I prefer.
+Compared to the diving cruises, this is the option that I prefer.
 Why?
-On the one hand, guides from diving resorts often know the sites of Raja Ampat much better than those on cruise ships.
-On the other hand, the structures based in the resorts are often more involved in local environmental programs, and much more concerned with the protection of the marine park than the cruise operators, who are only spending the high season...
+On the one hand, the guides of the diving resorts often know the sites of Raja Ampat much better than those of the cruise ships.
+On the other hand, the structures based on the spot are often more involved in the local environmental programs, and much more concerned by the protection of the marine park than the cruise operators, who, them, only pass the time of the high season...

-Beware, diving resorts in Raja Ampat are not cheap. and generally speaking, the prices charged in the archipelago for tourist services are nothing like those in the rest of Indonesia.
+Beware, diving resorts in Raja Ampat are not cheap. and in general, the prices charged in the archipelago for tourist services have nothing to do with the rest of Indonesia.

-As a result, many tourists on a limited budget choose to dive with the "homestays"these simple and cheap accommodations run by Papuan families... (often simple mattresses with a mattress and mosquito net).
-Be vigilant: more and more of them offer bottle diving in their activities, but without necessarily having the required authorizations to do so, nor the skills nor the equipment in good condition...
-Diving resorts, on the other hand, have in principle maintained equipment and compressors, trained guides, adapted boats and certified instructors for training (PADI, CMAS, SSI, etc.).
+As a result, many tourists on a limited budget choose to dive with the "homestays"these simple and cheap accommodations run by Papuan families... (often simple huts with a mattress and a mosquito net).
+Be careful: more and more dive resorts are offering bottle diving as part of their activities, but they do not necessarily have the required authorizations to do so, nor do they have the skills or the equipment in good condition...
+Dive resorts, on the other hand, usually have well-maintained equipment and compressors, trained guides, adapted boats and certified instructors for training (PADI, CMAS, SSI, etc.).

 So I can't recommend you highly enough cautionif you decide to dive with a homestay.
-Better to come with your own equipment, check the condition of the compressor and above all be an autonomous diver, even experienced, with experience of currents.
-If you read English, I invite you to read the warnings about it on the site StayRajaAmpat, who go in the same direction → Diving with Raja Ampat homestays
+It is better to come with your own equipment, to check the condition of the compressor and especially to be an autonomous diver, or even a seasoned one, with experience in currents.
+If you read English, I invite you to read the warnings on this subject on the site StayRajaAmpat, who go in the same direction → Diving with Raja Ampat homestays

-As an alternative to the resorts, there is theArborek Dive Shopsmall local diving center located on the island of Arborek..
-It allows you to dive for less and works for accommodation with the island's homestays (see page on StayRajaAmpat).
+As an alternative to resorts, there is theArborek Dive Shopa small local diving center located on the island of Arborek.
+It allows you to dive for less and works for the accommodation with the homestays of the island (see page on StayRajaAmpat).
 The Arborek Dive Shop has a very good reputation.
-I haven't tested it myself, but everyone told me about it, both the diving tourists and the staff of different resorts in Raja Ampat...
-It is run by two enthusiasts, Githa (whom I met) and Marsel, who are very involved in environmental programs to preserve the reefs and fight against pollution.
+I did not test it myself, but everybody told me good things about it, from tourists and divers to the staff of different resorts in Raja Ampat...
+It is run by two passionate people, Githa (whom I met) and Marsel, who are very involved in environmental programs to preserve the reefs and fight against pollution.
 To contact them : the Facebook page Arborek Dive Shopthe e-mail email@example.com WhatsApp at (+62) 822 3873 4552.

-For my part, as a diver photographer traveling with the bulky equipmentI loved the comfort, the service and the setting of the magnificent Sorido Bay Resort.
-Really the great luxury in these parts.
-I went there twice in 2012 when I discovered Raja Ampat, and I went back several times afterwards.
-Like the Kri Eco Resort Nearby (more affordable), the Sorido is ideally located on the island of Kri, in the Dampier Strait, where the most famous dive sites are concentrated.
+For my part, as a diver photographer traveling with the bulky equipmentI loved the comfort, the service and the setting of the beautiful Sorido Bay Resort.
+Really the great luxury, in these countries.
+I went there twice in 2012 when I was discovering Raja Ampat, and I went back several times afterwards.
+As the Kri Eco Resort Sorido is ideally located on Kri Island, in the Dampier Strait, where the most famous dive sites are concentrated.

 These two resorts are managed by the company Papua Diving.
 They were created by the pioneer of diving in Raja Ampat, the Dutchman Max Ammera hell of a character !